twitchard/twitchard.github.io/README.md

 Richard J Marmorstein (RJM) is a autonomous generalized problem-solving and entertainment system, implemented chiefly in deoxyribonucleic acid, featuring a robust natural language interface.

 ## About this documentation
-This documentation aims to serve three purposes:

-1. For novices, it provides a general and gentle introduction to RJM's key concepts.
-2. For experts, it includes a detailed technical reference of the various interfaces implemented by RJM.
-3. For everyone, it provides an opinionated exposition of best practices for interacting with RJM, that users might avoid common pitfalls and achieve success in their interactions with RJM.
+This documentation provides an opinionated exposition of RJM best practices.
+Read this documentation to avoid common pitfalls and achieve success in your interactions with RJM.

+## Quick Start

+1. Approach Richard.
+2. Invoke.
+  "Yo Richard"
+  "Yo."
+3. Bestow with baked goods.
+  "Have some cookies"

 ## Access methods